nathanemyers-dev/ai-computational-memory/white-paper/vendor-implementation-architecture.md

 **Purpose**

 The purpose of the vendor implementation architecture is to ensure that vendors implement the continuity layer correctly.
 Without explicit engineering requirements, vendors default to advisory treatment and disable persistence entirely.
-This architecture defines the components, boundaries, controls, and supervisory mechanisms vendors must implement so the continuity layer can operate safely within regulated domains.
+This architecture defines the components, boundaries, controls, and supervisory mechanisms vendors must implement so the continuity layer can operate safely within governed domains.

 **Scope**

 The scope of the vendor implementation architecture defines the engineering surfaces vendors must implement to support governed persistence.
-It establishes the retention, transformation, routing, supervisory, and audit mechanisms required to maintain compliance with regulated boundaries.
+It establishes the retention, transformation, routing, supervisory, and audit mechanisms required to maintain compliance with governed boundaries.
 Scope clarifies what vendors are responsible for, how components must interact, and the constraints that prevent advisory state formation during continuity operations.

 ## Required Components